December 04, 2017 - Career Group Companies

-If you’re interviewing for a job within the fashion industry, you may feel the pressure to step up your style game.
+If you’re thinking about working in the fashion industry, you may wonder what to wear to a fashion-based interview.
+You may feel the pressure to step up your style game.
 Balancing professionalism and showing off your personal style can feel tricky, especially when heading into an environment where demonstrating a trendy aesthetic is key.
 There’s certainly a few elements to consider when approaching this situation.

-You have questions, we have answers…from a fashion recruiter, nonetheless.
+You have questions, and we have answers…from a fashion recruiter, nonetheless.

 Enter Alex Wilhelm, fashion recruiting extraordinaire.
 She has years of experience working with clients in the fashion space, as well as with sending candidates on interviews to mega-brands.